-If you use an <http> element within your application, a FilterChainProxy bean named "springSecurityFilterChain" is created and the configuration within the element is used to build a filter chain within FilterChainProxy.
-As of Spring Security 3.1, additional http elements can be used to add extra filter chains .
+If you use an <http> element within your application, a FilterChainProxy bean named "springSecurityFilterChainProxy.
+As of Spring Security 3.1, additional http element is used to build a filter chain within FilterChainProxy.
+As of Spring Security 3.1, additional http elements can be used to add extra filter chains 3.
 Some core filters are always created in a filter chain and others will be added to the stack depending on the attributes and child elements which are present.
 The positions of the standard filters are fixed (see the filter order table in the namespace introduction), removing a common source of errors with previous versions of the framework when users had to configure the filter chain explicitly in the FilterChainProxy bean.
 You can, of course, still do this if you need full control of the configuration.